Research

 Higher Education: Inequality, Mobility and Innovation

-University Research and the Market for Higher Education, with Titan Alon and Kazu Matsuda [2023, submitted] Abstract.
+University Research and the Market for Higher Education, with Titan Alon and Kazu Matsuda [2024, R&R AEJ: Macroeconomics ] Abstract.

 This paper develops a framework in which university research depends endogenously on competition for tuition and talented students in the market for higher education.
 When students are highly stratified across colleges, or when tuition rises sharply with school rank, universities spend on R&D even if the direct contribution of research to teaching is small.
 The model is consistent with causal evidence from a natural experiment and matches new features of the administrative microdata.
 It also explains why universities internally fund research with tuition, despite negligible returns to patenting.
 Calibrated simulations suggest quantitatively important implications for federal research and student-aid policies.